N-Pratik/Line_Following_Robot/README.md

 ### Output:
 The sensors return a value denoting whether the IR rays are reflected back.The sensors can give both `digital` outputs.
 In case of arduino, using `digitalRead()` gives the value `0` and `1` if an obstacle (or white area in this case) is present or not respectively.
-> Some IR sensors can return an value ranging from `0` to `1024` denoting amount of reflected rays.

 ### Interpreting the outputs: